Tensor PCA for Factor Models: Introduction

-Lastly, we develop a novel test for the number of factors in the tensor factor which to the best of our knowledge is the first formal statistical tests in the tensor factor literature.
 Monte Carlo simulations support our asymptotic results in finite samples.
-We find that our TPCA algorithm is more accurate than the ALS algorithm and that the $d$-way tensor factor model reduces dimensions more efficiently than the naively pooled $2$-way factor model.
+We find that the $d$-way tensor factor model reduces dimensions more efficiently than the naively pooled $2$-way factor model.
+We also verify the convergence rates and the distribution theory.

+In the empirical application we study the issue of missing firm characteristics in widely used data sources which are the cornerstone of research in finance. \cite{bryzgalova2022missing} provide a comprehensive analysis of missing data in firm characteristics, and propose a statistical model for imputing missing values and investigate the impact of missingness on asset returns.
+Firm characteristic data is a 3-dimension tensor, with (a) firm, (b) characteristic and (c) time as the three dimensions.
+The statistical methods proposed by \cite{bryzgalova2022missing} do not exploit the tensor data structure, while in this empirical application we do and we show that using our proposed tensor data models improve on their time series of cross-sectional models.

 The paper is organized as follows.
 Section \ref{sec:tensorfac} introduces a new class of tensor factor models.
-The convergence rates and large sample distributions of the TPCA estimator are covered in Section \ref{sec:PCAtensor}.
+The convergence rates and large sample distributions of the TPCA estimator are covered in Section \ref{sec:PCAtensor} which also covers the improved ALS estimator.
 Section \ref{sec:test} presents a novel testing procedure for the number of factors.
 Small sample simulation evidence is reported in Section \ref{sec:sim}.
-An illustrative empirical example appears in Section \ref{sec:sortedport}.
+An illustrative empirical example appears in Section \ref{sec:empirical}.
 Section~\ref{sec:conclusions} concludes.
-Lastly, in the Appendix, we collect several illustrative examples of tensors, discuss tensor unfoldings, provide the proofs for all the main and auxiliary results.
+Lastly, in the Appendix, we provide proofs for all the main and auxiliary results.